T

 neighborhood

 Bogotá's historic center, characterized by its colorful colonial architecture, cobblestone streets, and vibrant street art.
-This area is brimming with history, culture, and charming cafes.
+Wander through its charming alleys, discover hidden plazas, and soak in the bohemian atmosphere.

-• Keep an eye out for intricate murals and graffiti art.
+• Keep an eye out for small artisan shops selling local crafts.

 2. Midday